 Agency theory predicts cash may increase a manager's discretion and reduce the scrutiny from the capital market, both of which prove to be even more critical when cash represents a non-negligible amount to corporate capital.
 Hence the potential conflict between managers and outside shareholders tends to be profound under this setting.
 As Jensen and Meckling (1976) propose, due to the separation of ownership and control, self-interested managers could pursue their own interests or spend cash on organizational inefficiencies at the expense of shareholders.
 Empirical evidence consistent with the agency costs of cash includes Harford (1999) who finds that cash-rich firms are more likely to make value-decreasing acquisitions.
 Thus analysts serve as one of the external monitoring mechanisms on behalf of outside shareholders through closely following and analyzing a company's allocation of cash reserves.
-The monitoring mechanism of analysts enhances the alignment of interests between managers and outside shareholders and
+The monitoring mechanism of analysts enhances the alignment of interests between managers and outside shareholders and prevents managers from inefficient usage of cash.5 It also predicts a positive relation between analyst coverage and corporate cash holdings.

-4 For example, Non-financial firms hold \$1.93 trillion in cash and other liquid assets as of September 2010, and these cash holdings account for 7.4% of total assets, the largest share since 1959 (Justin LaHart, "Companies Cling to Cash-Coffers Swell to 51-year High as Cautious Firms Put Off Investing in Growth," Wall Street Journal, December 10, 2010; see also Tom McGinty and Cari Tuna, "Jittery Companies Stash Cash-After Crisis, Big Businesses Hoard Most Bucks in 40 Years; Google's \$22 Billion Cache" Wall Street Journal, November 2, 2009).
+4 For example, Non-financial firms hold \$1.93 trillion in cash and other liquid assets as of September 2010, and these cash holdings account for 7.4% of total assets, the largest share since 1959 (LaHart, Justin, "Companies Cling to Cash-Coffers Swell to 51-year High as Cautious Firms Put Off Investing in Growth," Wall Street Journal, December 10, 2010; see also McGinty, Tom, and Cari Tuna, "Jittery Companies Stash Cash-After Crisis, Big Businesses Hoard Most Bucks in 40 Years; Google's \$22 Billion Cache" Wall Street Journal, November 2, 2009).